Greece runestones: U 792

-Runestone U 792 (location) is in the Fp style and it is attributed to the runemaster Balli.
+Runestone U 792 (location) is in the Fp style and is attributed to the runemaster Balli.
 The stone is in grey granite and it measures 1.65 m in height and 1.19 m in width.
 It was originally raised together with a second runestone, with one on each side of the Eriksgata where the road passed a ford, c.
 300 m west of where the farm Ulunda is today.
 The Eriksgata was the path that newly elected Swedish kings passed when they toured the country in order to be accepted by the local assemblies.
 The stone was first documented by Johannes Bureus in the 17th century, and later in the same century by Johan Peringskiöld, who considered it to be a remarkable stone raised in memory of a petty king, or war chief, in pagan times.
 When Richard Dybeck visited the stone, in 1863, it was reclining considerably, and in 1925, the stone was reported to have completely fallen down at the bank of the stream.
 It was not until 1946 that the Swedish National Heritage Board arranged to have it re-erected.
 It was raised in memory of a man (probably Haursi) by his son, Kárr, and his brother-in-law.
 Haursi had returned from Greece a wealthy man, which left his son heir to a fortune.